KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 the collapse of coherence.

 It arises where unity is lost,
-where integration is forgotten,
+where integration is abandoned,
-where structure dissolves into chaos.

----
+where motion turns inward,
+and structure folds upon itself.

 • Evil is not created.
 • It is not a counterforce to good.
 • It is a **consequence**,
  a **possibility** unfolded from the Field of Aion.

----

 • Where centropy builds, evil dismantles.
 • Where resonance unites, evil scatters.